vialabdusp/planning-representation/w05_GIS2Rhino/gis2rhino.md

 ### 2. Export settings
 Input feature: select BuildingFootprints_Contours to add it for CAD export.
 Create a new folder to save this file as an output from GIS.

+IMPORTANT NOTE: All layers should have identical Projected Coordinate System (in this tutorial: NAD_1983_StatePlane_Massachusetts_Mainland_FIPS_2001_Feet) when exporting a single DWG file with multiple layers.
+If there are mixed coordinate systems, you may find layers do not place in the same place when importing the DWG into Rhino.